MatthewChow03/Autonomous-Claw/README.md

 *Coming Soon*

 ## Programs
-`servo_sonar.ino` a program to position a servo's angle based on sonar height.
+[`servo_sonar.ino`](https://github.com/MatthewChow03/Autonomous-Claw/blob/servo_sonar.ino) a program to position a servo's angle based on sonar height
+[`distance_algorithm_v1.ino`](https://github.com/MatthewChow03/Autonomous-Claw/blob/distance_algorithm_v1.ino) a program that opens and closes a claw with LED indicators of the algorithm's state